LT-IntroToAI-SY2324/a2-movie-chatbot-kocampo13/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+I wasn't sure on how to answer the number 2 with the % signs.
+I kept getting stuck on the second while loop and I wasn't too sure on how to use the .strip function.

 2. Explain how you could use the match function for extracting information from a movie database.
+The match funtion would look for words or phrases and look for the similarites.
+It is the same as the if and while loops we created in the program but the match function has some of those already in there. sss